tomasquinteros/cardealership-tomas2.0/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Some links of things that I have used in the project and I would like to thank.

 * [Img Shields](https://shields.io)